wolpert/svarm/docs/Design.md

 the lookup strategy, and the 32bit variant is enough of a namespace for us.

 (Note that this is still being decided.
-Other option was [FNV-1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) which does not have the little/big endian issue.)
+Other option was [FNV-1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) which does not have the little/big endian issue.
+The important thing was multiple platforms and languages give the same results.)

 ### Data storage